human-solutions/reactive-signals/README.md

 # Features

 - Slim and powerful API surface.
-Essentially: Scope, Signal, signal!.
+Essentially: [Scope](https://docs.rs/reactive-signals/latest/reactive_signals/scope/scope/struct.Scope.html), [Signal](https://docs.rs/reactive-signals/latest/reactive_signals/signals/struct.Signal.html), [signal!](https://docs.rs/reactive-signals/latest/reactive_signals/macros/macro.signal.html).
 - Developer experience: You create reactive signals and they update automatically in a predictable manner.
   There's not much more to know.
 - Memory and performance overhead that is so low that a developer doesn't need to worry about it.
-- An easy-to-use [signal!] macro for creating all kinds of signals including data and functional signals, server-side and client-side signals etc.
+- An easy-to-use [signal!](https://docs.rs/reactive-signals/latest/reactive_signals/macros/macro.signal.html) macro for creating all kinds of signals including data and functional signals, server-side and client-side signals etc.
-- [Signal]s produce a reactive value, for data signals, it's the inner data and for functional signals, it's the value produced by the function.
-Subscribers are notified when the value is updated, or for a value that implements [PartialEq], when it is changed.
+- [Signal](https://docs.rs/reactive-signals/latest/reactive_signals/signals/struct.Signal.html)s produce a reactive value, for data signals, it's the inner data and for functional signals, it's the value produced by the function.
+Subscribers are notified when the value is updated, or for a value that implements PartialEq, when it is changed.
 - Type-safe attached data to scopes.
-See the [Scope] doc.<sup>TBD</sup>
+See the [Scope](https://docs.rs/reactive-signals/latest/reactive_signals/scope/scope/struct.Scope.html) doc.<sup>TBD</sup>
 - 4 times less memory overhead and 3.5 times faster (worst case) than [leptos_reactive](https://crates.io/crates/leptos_reactive).
   See [Benchmarks](Self#Benchmarks) below.
 - Push-pull updates: Guarantees that the nodes are only updated once and only if necessary.
   See the end of the [reactively](https://github.com/modderme123/reactively) readme for more information.<sup>TBC</sup>
 - Tokio [tracing](https://crates.io/crates/tracing) compatibility.<sup>TBC</sup>
 - async signals with runtimes using a custom async runtime when running in a web browser and [tokio](https://crates.io/crates/tokio) when running in a server.
-See the [signal!] doc.<sup>TBC</sup>
+See the [signal!](https://docs.rs/reactive-signals/latest/reactive_signals/macros/macro.signal.html) doc.<sup>TBC</sup>
 - Mirror the leptos_reactive API with deprecations that give instructions on how to upgrade to give a smooth upgrade experience.
 If there's interest, of course.<sup>TBC</sup>
 - Production-class test-coverage.<sup>TBC</sup>